 The County will ensure that COVID-19 cases and COVID-19 close contacts are excluded from the workplace when appropriate.
+Return to work criteria in this program will automatically update to CDPH guidelines pursuant to the Governor's executive order or local health orders change.

 Employees with symptom or exposure concerns will review the County Exposure Decision Tree scenarios with their Departmental Personnel Contact and complete the appropriate isolation and quarantine times (Attachment 10).